 Baha’i House of Worship

 Just a few miles north, another formal garden surrounds the Baha’i House of Worship in Wilmette, Illinois.
 The temple, as well as the history and philosophy of the Baha’i organization, are the real draw, but the gardens that surround the imposing temple nearly steal the spotlight in spring and summer.
 Each of the distinct garden rooms is defined by a hedge to focus attention internally.
 The rooms feature long greens, reflecting pools and fountains bordered by colorful annual and perennial beds.
-In the spring, sweet-smelling hyacinth and tulips are on display along with brightly colored pansies.
+In the spring, sweet-smelling hyacinths and tulips are on display along with brightly colored pansies.
 Throughout the summer hydrangeas and roses take over and the annuals take on a fresh design each year.

 Continuing north on Sheridan Road the stately mansions of the North Shore offer their own garden displays.
-Just past the striking sights of North Shore Congregation Israel and the exclusive Lake Shore Country Club, Sheridan Road turns to the west along the Lake and Cook county border.
+Just past the striking sights of North Shore Congregation Israel and the exclusive Lake Shore Country Club, Sheridan Road turns to the west along the Lake and Cook County border.
 Our final destination is in sight, the world-class Chicago Botanic Garden.

 The Chicago Botanic Garden